-Rewards help to direct behaviour.
+Rewards help to direct behavior.
 Children, however, are more likely to pursue smaller and less distant rewards.

 Delay discounting is when smaller and more immediate rewards are preferred over larger but delayed rewards.
 It is linked to the fact that the longer the delay, the less the subjective value of a reward.

 Proposing smaller immediate rewards to younger children is thus more likely to be successful than expecting them to wait for larger but delayed rewards.

 Keep the end in mind but focus on the means.